xapian/xapian/xapian-core/docs/geospatial.rst

 subject.
-In fact, even defining the meaning of a geographical point is very hard to do precisely - not only do you need to define a mathematical projection used to calculate the coordinates, you also need to choose a model of the shape of the earth, and identify a few sample points to identify the coordinates of particular locations.
-Since the earth is constantly changing shape, these coordinates also need to be defined at a particular date.
+In fact, even defining the meaning of a geographical point is very hard to do precisely - not only do you need to define a mathematical projection used to calculate the coordinates, you also need to choose a model of the shape of the Earth, and identify a few sample points to identify the coordinates of particular locations.
+Since the Earth is constantly changing shape, these coordinates also need to be defined at a particular date.

 There are a few standard datums which define all these - a very common datum is the WGS84 datum, which is the datum used by the GPS system.
-Unless you have a good reason not to, we recommend using the WGS84 datum, since this will ensure that preset parameters of the functions built in to Xapian will have the correct values (currently, the only such parameter is the earth radius used by the GreatCircleMetric, but more may be added in future).
+Unless you have a good reason not to, we recommend using the WGS84 datum, since this will ensure that preset parameters of the functions built in to Xapian will have the correct values (currently, the only such parameter is the Earth radius used by the GreatCircleMetric, but more may be added in future).

 Since there are lots of ways of calculating distances between two points, using